GalahadXVI/galahadxvi.github.io/src/markdown/mitigating-a-massive-ddos-attack-the-24-hour-aftermath-that-haunted-me.md

 As we delved deeper into the issue, it grew increasingly perplexing.
 Each change we made either had no discernible impact or exacerbated the problem.

 After roughly 6 hours of troubleshooting, we remained baffled by the root cause.
-We even deployed an Application Performance Manager (APM) to aid in diagnostics, but all results returned clean.
+We even deployed an Application Performance Monitor (APM) to aid in diagnostics, but all results returned clean.
 The elusive issue continued to evade us.

 In a final attempt to resolve the issue, we decided to migrate our server from Apache's `mod_php` to `PHP-FPM` and initiated a server restart.
 Almost immediately, we observed significant improvements.
 Everything was operating swiftly once more! `mod_php` must’ve been the issue.